jame581/Timinute/README.md

 # Timinute
 [![Build & Test](https://github.com/jame581/Timinute/actions/workflows/build_test.yml/badge.svg)](https://github.com/jame581/Timinute/actions/workflows/build_test.yml)

+The free time tracker and time tracking software.
+Timinute is a time tracker and timesheet app that lets you track work hours across projects.
 The application serves as a demonstration of the possibilities of the new Blazor technology.
 Allows you to track time and task.
 Identity server is used to manage users.

 ### Prerequisites